noeems/estcequecestdutravail.xyz/README.md

-## arkadianriver.com
+## Est-ce que c'est du travail

-My personal web site, based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
+Personal web site, based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
-The site is made for blog and portfolio content.
-The blog can contain both personal entries and entries by syndicated authors.
 The site uses jekyll, a method of creating and maintaining a web site, which works by using local templates to generate static files that you upload and sync with your remote site.

-This repo is the same code I use for my site, excluding my posts.
+## With thanks to
+Loïc Sander at Velvetyne foundry for the [Fengardo Neue font](http://velvetyne.fr/fonts/fengardo-neue/).

 ### If you clone or fork this repo to use it: